Hilbert spaces built over metrics of fixed signature: Introduction

 The diffeomorphism invariance of the assignment $x\mapsto d\mu_x$ used to build both $\Hf$ and $\Kf$ will allow us to define unitary representations of the diffeomorphism group of $\Mc$ on the Hilbert spaces.
 Moreover, as shown in \cite{qs-metr}, the assignment is unique up to a positive multiplicative constant.
 This will imply that each Hilbert space $\Hf$ and $\Kf$ is unique up to distinguished unitary maps.
 We will also show that the two Hilbert spaces $\{\Hf\}$ built over $\Mc=\R$ (for signature $(1,0)$ and $(0,1)$) are separable and that all the Hilbert spaces $\{\Kf\}$ are non-separable.

+{With regard to the original motivation underlying this research, that is, to quantization of the ADM formalism: let us note that in the case of signature $(3,0)$ both Hilbert spaces $\Hf$ and $\Kf$ are constructed over the ``position'' part of the ADM phase space.
+Therefore one may try to apply these spaces to canonical quantization of the formalism.
+More precisely, since the formalism describes a constrained Hamiltonian system, an appropriate method to use here is the Dirac procedure of quantization of such systems.
+This procedure (see e.g. \cite{q-gauge-s,modern-cqg}) requires to construct so-called kinematical Hilbert space, which corresponds to} {the unconstrained phase space of the system, and the spaces $\Hf$ and $\Kf$ could possibly serve as such a space for the ADM formalism.}

+{According to the Dirac procedure, constraints on the phase space are to be taken into account by \emi defining corresponding constraint operators on the kinematical Hilbert space and \emii by finding states, which are annihilated by the operators.
+The so-called vector constraints on the ADM phase space generate gauge transformations which coincide with the action of spatial diffeomorphisms on the canonical variables.
+On the other hand, in the case of signature $(3,0)$, the manifold $\Mc$ can be interpreted as a three-dimensional spatial slice of a spacetime and then the unitary representations of the diffeomorphism group of $\Mc$ on $\Hf$ and $\Kf$, are representations of spatial diffeomorphisms.
+As it is in loop quantum gravity (see e.g. \cite{cq-diff,rev}), these representations may be helpful in taking into account the vector constraints at the quantum level.}

-With regard to the original motivation underlying this research: although the constructions of both Hilbert spaces $\Hf$ and $\Kf$ seem to be fairly natural, neither space consists of square integrable functions on the set of metrics of fixed signature.
-Therefore it is not obvious whether $\Hf$ or $\Kf$ (in the case of signature $(3,0)$) can be applied to quantization of the ADM version of GR---a further research is needed to answer this question.
-As the first step towards this goal, in the forthcoming paper \cite{prep} we will define some operators on $\Hf$ and $\Kf$ related to the canonical variables on the ADM phase space.
+{A quantum model resulting from canonical quantization of the ADM formalism is called {\em quantum geometrodynamics} (see e.g. \cite{qgd-rev} and references therein).
+To the best of our knowledge, so far no kinematical Hilbert space for quantum geometrodynamics equipped with a (non-trivial) unitary representation of the diffeomorphism group, has been known \cite{qgd-rev,rev-1,wdw-rov}.
+Thus the spaces $\Hf$ and $\Kf$ obtained in the case of signature $(3,0)$ seem to be the first known spaces of this sort.
+It has to be however emphasized that although the constructions of $\Hf$ and $\Kf$ appear to be fairly natural, neither space consists of square integrable functions on the set of metrics of signature $(3,0)$.
+Therefore it is not obvious whether $\Hf$ or $\Kf$ can be actually useful for quantum geometrodynamics---a further research is needed to answer this question.
+As the first step towards this goal, in the forthcoming paper \cite{prep} we will define some operators on $\Hf$ and $\Kf$ related to the ADM canonical variables.}

 The paper is organized as follows: Section 2 contains preliminaries---there we recall first of all some necessary notions and facts from \cite{qs-metr}.
 In Section 3 we construct the Hilbert space $\Hc_1$, and in Section 4 we define a unitary representation of diffeomorphisms of $\Mc$ on $\Hc_1$.
 Then, in Section 5, we build the Hilbert space $\Hf$, and in Section 6 the Hilbert space $\Kf$.
 Section 7 contains a summary and an outlook for future research.
-In Appendix A we define a smooth structure on the set $\Nc_N$, and in Appendices B and C we present proofs of some lemmas.
+In Appendix A we define the differential structure on the set $\Mc_N$, and in Appendices B and C we present proofs of some lemmas.